July, 2017 UPDATE: The BBL has moved to mobile-friendly online reporting only.

 (BBL) oversees North American bird banding.
 The BBL issues permits, keeps track of banding schemes, and accepts reports of banded bird sightings.

-If you see a vulture marked with an orange, white, or yellow tag on its right wing, attached to their RIGHT wing, please report
+If you see a vulture with a tag on its right wing, please report it.

 All Rights Reserved